 Partner Programming at Pier 42:

 In addition to the Paths To Pier 42 partnership projects, LMCC has worked with the following performing artists at Pier 42:

-to community organizing, to initiate collaborative thinking about the waterfront in relation to the diverse practices and cultural traditions alive in the area.
-The workshops will inform the development of three interdisciplinary residencies in 2015 that will generate public engagement and research to help shape the our relationship to the waterfront and influence future public programming on Pier 42 and the nearby Pier 35.
+JENNIFER MONSON / ILAND: In July 2014, choreographer Jennifer Monson and LMCC offered a series of themed, interdisciplinary workshops that brought together a range of practitioners in the Lower East Side, ranging from arts to science to community organizing, to initiate collaborative thinking about the waterfront in relation to the diverse practices and cultural traditions alive in the area.
+The workshops informed the development of three interdisciplinary residencies in 2015 that generated public engagement and research to help shape the our relationship to the waterfront and influence future public programming on Pier 42 and the nearby Pier 35.

-FAYE DRISCOLL: In 2014-15, choreographer Faye Driscoll and her company are developing the second iteration in a series of works entitled Thank You For Coming, which heightens how we experience ourselves in relation to other bodies, other stories, and the spaces we all inhabit.
+FAYE DRISCOLL: In 2014-15, choreographer Faye Driscoll and her company developed the second iteration in a series of works entitled Thank You For Coming, which heightens how we experience ourselves in relation to other bodies, other stories, and the spaces we all inhabit.
 Driscoll will focus on the ritual of storytelling, bringing it to the forefront of a physically-driven dance-play which investigates how we rely on stories to relate to one another and to form identities, as individuals and as citizens.